Iguanacolossus/energy-statistics/README.md

 # In conclusion
 Inconsistency within the data makes it hard to see if there is a lower percentage of ash-coal being produced at energy plants.
 CO2 emissions are a better indicator of whether coal is getting cleaner.
 There was a huge decline in CO2 from coal fired electric power plants starting in 2008 but there was also a huge decline in production/consumption.
 I can not say that emissions are decreasing faster then consumption.
-This huge decrease right at 2018 may be a reflection of a change in reporting standards, or a reflection in Obamas push away from coal.
+This huge decrease right at 2008 may be a reflection of a change in reporting standards, or a reflection in Obamas push away from coal.
 Coal Is still a very big source of energy in the US.
-By graph the coal consumption seems to be plummeting but statistical tests between the last year and the last 17 years seem to conclude that there is not much difference.
+By graph the coal consumption seems to be plummeting and there is a statistical difference between the last year and the last 17 years.
 Our Highest producing clean energy is still orders of magnitude behind generating as much energy as coal.
 Other clean energy sectors are even smaller producers but wind and solar have started accelerating their production in the last decade.
 The bigger picture is that  the total percentage of US energy that comes from clean energy sources is increasing, but at a very small rate.

 America,  you can do better .